What is Amazon Sponsored Brands, how does it work, and how can it help you grow your online business? We answer those questions and more.

 While Amazon allows for advertising in a few forms that appear in various locations, Amazon Sponsored Brands ads appear in three areas:

-- In the top of search results for selected or relevant search terms
+- At the top of search results for selected or relevant search terms

 - At the bottom of search results for selected or relevant search terms